evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ## User interface and control

-Chevrolet Silverado EV 4WT has twin screens on a shared frame mounted with brackets on top of the dashboard.
+The Chevrolet Silverado EV 4WT has twin screens on a shared frame mounted with brackets on top of the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 5 inches large and has a 2400x900 pixels resolution.
 The touch screen on the dashboard's center  is 11 inches large and has a 1888x1728 pixels resolution.

 {{< sitefiguresized thumb="models/chevrolet/silverado_ev/silverado_ev_4wt/screens_1_st.jpg" title="Chevrolet Silverado EV 4WT" width="3000" height="2000"  >}}